WOODS

 SAP CHERRY

 Sap cherry is harvested from the wood that grows close to the bark of a cherry tree forming the outstanding characteristic of sap cherry: It is a creamy white rather than the standard reddish-brown of standard cherry wood.
 Sap cherry also is somewhat softer than the heartwood of a cherry tree.
 Our sap cherry furniture utilizes both standard and sap cherry wood to create a mixture of white and reddish-brown making unique furniture.
-Because traditionally sap cherry was not used in a standard cherry piece, sap cherry is usually the least expensive cherry that we offer.
+Because traditionally sap cherry was not used in a standard cherry piece, sap cherry usually sets the opening price point for cherry woods.

 HARD MAPLE